FREE SHIPPING on orders over $75 International: over $250

 Thomas Sullivan, a tea merchant from New York, was looking for ways to cut production costs by sending loose tea in small, hand-sewn silk pouches instead of costly tins – the standard at the time.
 His clients, confused by this new packaging, started throwing the bags with tea in hot water.

-Sullivan began receiving many requests for these "tea bags" and realized he had struck gold.
-Tea bags first appeared commercially around 1904 and quickly gained popularity worldwide.
-Since the tea leaves were still in the silk bag, the quick, easy clean-up made the bags enticingly convenient.
+Whether or not the full story holds up historically, tea bags first appeared commercially in the early 1900s and quickly gained popularity worldwide.
+Since the tea leaves were in the silk bag, the quick, easy clean-up made the bags enticingly convenient.

 This convenience, unfortunately, came at a high price: flavor.